Accudio/alistair-shepherd/src/writing/fixes-for-koken-problems.md

 ## My relationship with Koken

 Every few weeks I get a message on twitter or an email from someone asking for help with their Koken site.
-This is because I have the 'honour' of being the last tweet on Koken's twitter account [@koken](https://twitter.com/koken).
+This is because I have the 'honour' of being the last tweet on Koken's [twitter @koken](https://twitter.com/koken).
 In 2017 I developed a theme for Koken for the previously mentioned client called Monolith.
 Over the end of 2017 and early 2018 I refined this and released it onto GitHub open-sourced under a GPL-v3.0 license.
 At this point I was unaware of the problems going on with Koken and perhaps had I known that client would be on a different platform.

 Since 2017 I have been maintaining a Koken site, and have encountered a few problems that I am consistently asked about.
 These are my fixes for them, I hope they help!